01 of 31

 This idea is from the two bloggers at The Sorry Girls.Continue to 3 of 31 below.

 03 of 31

 Coffee Pot Terrarium

-Air plants include about 600 species from the genus Tillandsia, which evolved in the rocky desert environments where there was little soil.
-They cling to any surface and don't need so to thrive, so any number of containers will work to create decorative planters.
+Air plants include about 600 species from the genus Tillandsia, which evolved in rocky desert environments where there was little soil.
+They cling to any surface and don't need soil in order to thrive, so any number of containers can work to create decorative planters.

 04 of 31

 From the Rolling Greens website comes this driftwood planter.
 Drill holes in a piece of interesting driftwood with a large drill bit, fill them with cactus soil mix, then plug a small succulent into each hole.
 Succulents require very little moisture, so dampening the soil once a week is all that's required.Continue to 5 of 31 below.

 05 of 31